 If you’ve never dipped a toe into the world of gaming outside of the big AAA Call of Duty-style franchises, being introduced to the deeply personal world of indie gaming is like discovering the world of independent movies and alternative music (back when both labels meant something) for the first time.
 If you are familiar with indie gaming titles — either as a player or a creator — Indie Game presents a compellingly relatable take on a familiar story.

 For All Mankind (1989)

-If you’re like a lot of folks, you hear about a documentary concerning the Apollo mission and man landing on the moon and think a) what a spectacular achievement that was and b) I already know that story.
-That’s kind of the point in this instance.
+If you’re like a lot of folks, you hear about a documentary concerning the Apollo mission and man landing on the moon and think: What a spectacular achievement that was and secondly, I already know that story.
 By now, footage of the moon landings is one of those things we’ve seen so many times that it loses some of its impact.
 Director Al Reinert pulled no punches when, in 1990, he brutally told one interviewer that the story has, “been covered and treated as news to the point where it bores everyone to tears.”

 What makes For All Mankind so special was the discovery, by Reinert, of a massive archive of unseen NASA footage of the missions.
 Compiling beautiful celluloid footage from all six successful Apollo lunar landings, Reinert presents a documentary that (one imagines) captures the sheer majesty and transcendence of what space travel must feel like at its best.
 Oh, and there’s a wonderfully ethereal score by Brian Eno.

 - The best documentaries on Netflix right now

 - The best SNES games of all time

 - The best Netflix original movies

 - The best new shows to stream on Netflix, Hulu, Amazon Prime, and more